-As of March 31, 2010, our pro forma net tangible book value was approximately \$86.3 million, or \$2.13 per share.
-Our pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by 40,439,745, the number of outstanding shares of our Class A and Class B common stock, after giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010 and 347,704 shares of our Class B common stock to be acquired by certain selling stockholders through option exercises at the closing of this offering in order to sell the underlying shares of Class A common stock in this offering.
-Except for the issuance of, and the payment of approximately \$990,000 to us for, 347,704 shares acquired through option exercises in order to sell them in this offering, our net tangible book value will be unaffected by this offering because this offering is being made solely by the selling stockholders and none of the proceeds will be paid to us.
+If you invest in our Class A common stock in this offering, your interest will be diluted to the extent of the difference between the initial public offering price of our Class A common stock and the pro forma as adjusted net tangible book value of our Class A and Class B common stock after giving effect to this offering.
+As of March 31, 2010, our pro forma net tangible book value, before giving effect to this offering, was approximately \$, or \$, per share.
+Our pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by , the number of outstanding shares of our Class A and Class B common stock, after giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010, the automatic conversion of all outstanding shares of our preferred stock into shares of our Class B common stock and including shares acquired through option exercises in order to be sold in this offering.